yaal-coop/canaille/README.md

 # Documentation

-⚠ Canaille is under heavy development and may not fit a production environment yet. ⚠
+⚠ Canaille is under heavy development and may not fit a production environment yet.
+However, [contributions](CONTRIBUTING.rst) are welcome! ⚠

 - Please have a look on our [documentation](https://canaille.readthedocs.io);
 - To **install** canaille, just follow the [installation guide](https://canaille.readthedocs.io/en/latest/install.html);